POUNDIAN/annotated-index/README.md

 We might want to provide a way for users to suggest there is an error in an entry.
 Given a hit, we can manually check with a copy of the book.

 ChatGPT uses the token '(?)' where it cannot discern a word.
 We need to go through and fix these.
+Wait: seems they are in the raw.
+Maybe they were in the An.Index.

 ChatGPT uses the token 'Unknown' for Page Number where it has failed to parse.
 We need to go through and fix these too.